beechit/TYPO3_Welcome/README.md

 *The third row you should be able to create yourself (tip: update the max rows number)*

-Using this BE-layout (don't forget clearing the cache) can be done by editing a page and adjusting the field `Backend Layout (this page only)` to your homepage (The mentioned title in the configuration).
+Using this BE-layout (don't forget clearing the cache) is done by editing a page and adjusting the field `Backend Layout (this page only)` to your homepage (The mentioned title in the configuration).
 If you want to perform this recursively for the subpages also set the field `Backend Layout (subpages of this page)`).

-When going to the page module you see the created rows and columns you configured and you can place in here the desired content.
-Next step is to override the bootstrap_package template definition to automatically load your 'MyHomepage' html template. *The bootstrap_package currently only accepts the templates it defined in the setup.txt, and it is desired to load this dynamically*.
+When you open the page module you will see the created rows and columns that you configured.
+Here you can add the desired content.
+Next step is to override the bootstrap_package template definition to load your 'MyHomepage' html template. *The bootstrap_package currently only accepts the templates it defined in the setup.txt, and it is would be desirable to load this dynamically*.
 Therefore you need this configuration in your `setup.txt` (OR create a file 'parser.ts' and load this file in your setup.txt as defined before).

     # This shows optional development errors